 What’s Our Daily Planet?

 Our Mission Is Simple — We want to change the conversation about conservation and the environment so that it’s more inclusive and recognizes everyone working in large and small ways to make a difference.
 At Our Daily Planet, we want to reach and connect a diverse community of readers who value a healthy and vibrant planet.
 Through our email, we hope to be a valuable ten minutes of your day by bringing you reporting that informs, inspires and allows you to find your unique place in the fight for a sustainable future.

 Conservation and sustainability issues are central to our daily lives but they get minimal attention from the mainstream media.
 Our goal every weekday is to bring you the most important news of the day on a wide range of topics related to the environment, as well as stories you might not otherwise see, in a short, easy to read format.

 Millions of Americans care about conservation and the environment but they may not realize they are part of a large community of like-minded citizens.
-By featuring reporting that expose the challenges we face and the great work that is happening to help overcome them, we aim to unite people like you from all walks of life who have an interest in protecting our planet for future generations.
+By featuring reporting that exposes the challenges we face and highlights the great work that is happening to help overcome them, we aim to unite people like you from all walks of life who have an interest in protecting our planet for future generations.